Banco Nacional Ultramarino

 Banco Nacional Ultramarino ([ˈbɐ̃ku nɐsiuˈnal ultɾɐmɐˈɾinu], BNU; 大西洋銀行; National Overseas Bank) is a Macau banking and financial services corporation.
-It was a Portuguese bank with operations throughout the world, especially in Portugal's former overseas provinces.
+It was historically a Portuguese bank with operations throughout the world, especially in Portugal's former overseas provinces.
 It ceased existence as an independent legal entity in Portugal following its merger in 2001 with Caixa Geral de Depósitos, the government-owned savings bank.

-The bank continues operations today under the Banco Nacional Ultramarino brand in Macau, a Chinese Special Administrative Region and former Portuguese colony, where it is also licensed to issue Macanese pataca banknotes.
+The bank continues operations today under the Banco Nacional Ultramarino brand in Macau, a Chinese special administrative region and former Portuguese colony, where it is also licensed to issue Macanese pataca banknotes.